-Waukesha County holds monthly HOME and CDBG Board meetings, and public hearings throughout the year, the vast majority of which were in person meetings in 2022 and will continue to be in 2023.
+Waukesha County holds monthly HOME and CDBG Board meetings, and public hearings throughout the year, the vast majority of which were in person meetings in 2023 and 2024.
 We promote these meetings to the public with newspaper ads, on our website, through emails to nonprofit organizations and through the Waukesha County clerk, but we did not have attendance from the public at most meetings nor any of the public hearings.
-Waukesha County did we receive any public comments for the 2023 Annual Plan.
+Waukesha County did not receive any public comments for the 2024 Annual Plan.